oracle-livelabs/sprints/cloud-database-service/sprint-exadbcc-create-dbsw-images/sprint-exadbcc-create-dbsw-images.md

-# How do I Create a Custom Database Software Image for Exadata Database Service on Cloud@Customer.
+# How do I Create a Custom Database Software Image in Exadata Database Service on Cloud@Customer.
-Duration: 5 minutes
+Duration: 10 minutes

 You can create a Custom Database Software Image using the OCI Console: